SumiSastri/dev-blogs/docs/fullstack-JavaScript/part9-javascript-fetch-api-calls.md

 [See W3 Schools Docs](https://www.w3schools.com/whatis/whatis_ajax.asp)

+AJAX has mainly been replaced by the Fetch API in modern web development.

 ## What is the difference between Axios and Superagent?

 The two most popular options outside the Fetch API are the libraries Axios and Superagent.